 - Annual benefits payable at year-end and at age 65 represent the estimated pension earned for all service to date, and based on total service projected to age 65, respectively.
 Benefits are calculated based on pensionable earnings used for the 2014 actuarial valuations, projected to retirement for the accrued obligation calculations.
 Benefits are also based on the terms of current retirement agreements.
-Benefits payable at year-end do not include any reduction that may apply if a named executive officer retires prior to his or her normal retirement date. - 2 Annual benefits at age 65 for SERP participants (Messrs.
-Smith and Bello) are the same at year-end since the benefit under the SERP plan is not service-related.
-The amount of benefits reported at year-end for Mr. Bello assumes he will remain with Thomson Reuters until age 55 and that otherwise only the pension plan and defined benefit retirement plus plan benefits in the amount of \$51,000 would be payable.
-Reported benefit amounts are the amounts payable as joint and survivor annuities. - The accrued obligation represents the value of the projected pension benefit from all pension plans earned for all service through December 31, 2013 (measurement date for 2013 year-end disclosure).
+Benefits payable at year-end do not include any reduction that may apply if a named executive officer retires prior to his or her normal retirement date.
+Annual benefits are paids to fiss and the projected to benefit and the service of the projected to retirement date.
+The amount of the projected to the projected benefit retirement agreements.
+Benefits payable at year-end for Mr. Bello assumes he will remain with Thomson Reuters until age 55 and that otherwise only the pension plan and defined benefit retirement plus plan benefits in the amount of \$51,000 would be payable.
+Reported benefit amounts are the amounts payable as joint and survivor annuities.
+The accrued obligation represents the value of the projected pension benefit from all pension plans earned for all service through December 31, 2013 (measurement date for 2013 year-end disclosure).
 The key assumptions for Messrs.
-Smith and Bello include a discount rate of 4.90%, a rate of compensation increase of 3.5% and the UP-94 Generational Mortality Table with Scale AA mortality improvements.
-The key assumptions for Ms. Taylor Martin include a discount rate of 4.30%, a rate of pensionable salary increases of 4.15%, deferred pension increases of 2.45% and pension increases of 3.25% and 2.00%.
+Smith and Bello include a discount rate of 4.09%, art ate for compensation increase of 3.5% and the DP-94 Generational Mortality Table with Scale AA mortality improvements.
+The key assumptions for Ms. Taylor Martin include a discount rate of 4.15%, deferred pension increases of 2.45% and pension increases of 3.25% and 2.00%.